-Whether serving this at your next gathering or presenting it as a gift, you will enjoy the ease in preparing this plump, savory round.
-I love this bread sliced thin and toasted, served with a glass of white wine.
-Ring the doorbell with your elbow and present the hostess with a bottle of wine and this bread, and you will most likely be invited back.–Martha Hall Foose
+I love this bread sliced thin, toasted, and served with a glass of white wine.
+Whether serving this at your next gathering or presenting it as a gift, you’ll enjoy the ease in preparing this savory round.
+Just ring the doorbell with your elbow and present the hostess with a bottle of wine and this bread, and you’ll most likely be invited back.–Martha Hall Foose

 Blue Cheese Pecan Bread Recipe